-Enter Trail #20, the Pope County Quilt Trail, sponsored by The Hartzell Homestead at Russellville
+Enter Trail #20, the Pope County Quilt Trail, sponsored by The Hartzell Homestead Creative Mercantile and Quilt Shop

 The Pope County Quilt Trail was developed by volunteer coordinator Deanna Bohanan and co-coordinator Sharla Hartzell.
 Pope County lies in northwest Arkansas, halfway between the state capital and the cities of Fort Smith and Fayetteville.
 The county is geographically diverse, with the Ozark National Forest covering most of the northern portion, while the southern portion is located in the Arkansas River Valley and includes the cities of Russellville and Atkins.
 You’ll also enjoy discovering the towns of Dover, Hector, Pottsville, and London.
 The county is home to Arkansas Tech University.
 (Encyclopedia of Arkansas).
 Interstate 40 provides an easy east to west corridor to access various barn quilt locations along scenic highways.
 There are great places to dine and accommodations to rest your head after a day of seeing barn quilts.
 Don’t forget to visit the shops along the way for unique items.
 Highway 7 runs the entirety of Pope County from north to south.
 The Pope County Quilt Trail can also be reached as you leave the southern part of Searcy County’s trail on State Highway 27.